Lolaakinrinsola/Lolaakinrinsola/README.md

 - 👋 Hi, I’m Ololade Akinrinsola
-- 👀 I’m interested in building user's interfaces for websites using html, css and JavaScript
+- 👀 I’m interested in building user's interfaces for websites using React, Tailwind and NextJS
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning node js, Mongodb and express
-- 💞️ I’m looking to collaborate on any front end projects
+- 💞️ I’m looking to collaborate on any frontend project
 - 📫 How to reach me @ololadeakinrinsola@gmail.com

 <!---